 Accreditation: Yes, once all the requirements have been completed

-- Participants are expected to complete all online sessions.
+- Participants are expected to attend all online sessions live.

 - Participants are expected to complete 10 hours of home assignments throughout the course